 A GAME TO CONNECT

-In 2005, Counter-Strike NEO started off as a solution to the stagnant network gaming issue due to the lack of immersive titles, particularly First-Person Shooters in Japan.
+In 2005, Counter-Strike NEO started off as a solution to the stagnant network gaming issue due to the lack of immersive titles, particularly First-Person Shooters (FPS) in Japan.

 Four years ago, Namco Bandai’s then-project manager Tetsuo Tsuchiya longed to emulate the success of competitive gaming from the US but due to limited budgets, he avoided wasting resources on developing a title when there are so many competitors.
 Instead, he focused on Counter-Strike after noticing its rising popularity.